Bed of Roses (1996 film): Reception

 Rotten Tomatoes gives the film a 19% rating based on reviews from 16 critics.

 Roger Ebert gave it 2 stars out of 4, calling the main characters "sad sacks."
-Conversely, his on-screen parter Gene Siskel conceded that the film, while a bit odd, contained some touching moments.
+Conversely, his on-screen partner Gene Siskel conceded that the film, while a bit odd, contained some touching moments.
 He awarded the film three stars.

 Jack Mathews of the Los Angeles Times was critical of the too predictable plot but praised the performances.